 The diagram below depicts the deployment architecture of both Enterprise and Business cloud PCs.

-Enterprise Cloud PC Architecture
+Enterprise Windows 365 Cloud PC Architecture

-Enterprise cloud PCs are Azure and Active Directory dependent.
+Enterprise Cloud PCs are Azure and Active Directory dependent.
 An Azure subscription with a properly configured network is required with access to Active Directory that has Azure AD Hybrid Join enabled.
 Azure AD DS is not currently supported and cloud-only, Azure AD join is not currently supported either.

 The VM itself runs in a Microsoft-managed Azure subscription, which means admins don’t have access to it directly and are not incurring the cost of this VM in their own Azure subscription.
 However, the VM’s network interface card (NIC) is “injected” into a vNet in a customer’s Azure subscription.
 All network traffic enters and leaves the VM via the customer-managed vNet.
 Egress transfer costs are incurred by the customer.